PrasanKumar93/demo-code-genie-logs/56/690d96c3c0c1fb37d1f82de2/comprehensive-plan.md

 - **File**: `src/components/StudentRegistrationForm.jsx`
 - **Action**: Add a 'date of joining' field using Material Design components.
 - **Details**:
-  - Import a date picker component from Material Design.
+  - Import a date picker component from Material Design (e.g., `DatePicker` from `@material-ui/pickers`).
   - Add the date picker to the form with appropriate labels and validation messages.
   - Ensure the date picker does not allow future dates.
   - Make the field required for new registrations.
+  - Display error messages for invalid or missing dates.
 - **Rationale**: To allow users to input their date of joining during registration.
 - **Addresses**: Acceptance criteria 1, 3, and 4.